holmesrichards/dac_ino/README.md

 - 2 x gate inputs (with interrupt)
 - 2 x gate outputs
 - 1 x eurorack power connector (10 pin)
-- A convenient wrapper library with high-level functions
+- An easy to use software library

 ## Usage
 Call SynapseBoard.begin() in the setup() function